Mnehmos/fetch/README.md

    Make sure to update the `cwd` path to match where you cloned the repository.

 3. That's it!
 The server is ready to use.
-No need to run `npm install` or `npm build` as the compiled files are already included.

 ## Features